n8n-io/n8n-docs/docs/hosting/scaling/execution-data.md

 You can enable data pruning to automatically delete executions after a given time period.
 If you don't set `EXECUTIONS_DATA_MAX_AGE`, 336 hours (14 days) is the default.

+You can choose to prune executions data before the time set in `EXECUTIONS_DATA_MAX_AGE`, using `EXECUTIONS_DATA_PRUNE_MAX_COUNT`.
+This sets a maximum number of executions to store in the database.
+Once you reach the limit, n8n starts to delete the oldest execution records.

 ```sh
 # npm